- What is an Airbnb Payment Scam?

 Since you paid outside the app/website, Airbnb cannot assist you with any problems you have, including getting your money back.

-Any money you sent to the fraudulent host will be lost, and you will need to make alternate plans for a vacation rental.
-Your vacation plans might be ruined if you’ve already arrived and found the property doesn’t meet your expectations.
+Any money you send to the fraudulent host will be lost, and you will need to make alternate plans for a vacation rental.
+Your vacation plans might be ruined if you've already arrived and found the property doesn't meet your expectations.

-How to Beat and Avoid Airbnb Payment Scams
+How to Beat These Scams

 When using Airbnb to book your next vacation rental, always use best practices when paying for and communicating with the host.